cj1128/sicp-review/README.md

   (fact-iter 120 6 6)
   (fact-iter 720 7 6)
   ```
-  >By contrast, the second process does not grow and shrink.
+  - > By contrast, the second process does not grow and shrink.
 At each step, all we need to keep track of, for any n, are the current values of the variables `product`, `counter`, and `max-count`.
 We call this an *iterative process*.
   > --- page44
 - The essential feature of _iterative process_ is that *its state can be summarized by a fixed number of state variables*.
-  >In general, an iterative process is one whose state can be summarized by a fixed number of state variables, together with a fixed rule that describes how the state variables should be updated as the process moves from state to state and an (optional) end test that specifies conditions under which the process should terminate.
+  - > In general, an iterative process is one whose state can be summarized by a fixed number of state variables, together with a fixed rule that describes how the state variables should be updated as the process moves from state to state and an (optional) end test that specifies conditions under which the process should terminate.
   > --- page44
 - Pay attention that a recursive *process* is not the same as a recursive *procedure*.
 We can use a skill called *Tail Call Optimization* to get an iterative process of a recursive procedure.
   - In my understanding, process is the running entity and procedure is the static code.
-  > When we describe a procedure as recursive, we are referring to the syntactic fact that the procedure definition refers (either directly or indirectly) to the procedure itself.
+  - > When we describe a procedure as recursive, we are referring to the syntactic fact that the procedure definition refers (either directly or indirectly) to the procedure itself.
 But when we describe a process as following a pattern that is, say, linearly recursive, we are speaking about how the process evolves, not about the syntax of how a procedure is written.
   > --- page45
 - Calculating fibonacci is a typical *tree recursive* process
-  > In general, the number of steps required by a tree-recursive process will be proportional to the number of nodes in the tree, while the space required will be proportional to the maximum depth of the tree.
+  - > In general, the number of steps required by a tree-recursive process will be proportional to the number of nodes in the tree, while the space required will be proportional to the maximum depth of the tree.
   > --- page49
 - How many different ways can we make change of $1.00, given half-dollars, quarters, dimes, nickels, and pennies?
   - This problem has a simple solution as a [recursive procedure](./chapter-1/1.2/count-change.scm).
   - It's not obvious how to transform this to an iterative process.
 I managed to come up with [one](./chapter-1/1.2/count-change-iter.scm), but I have to say it's hard to understand.
-  > A tree-recursive process may be highly inefficient but often easy to specify and understand
+  - > A tree-recursive process may be highly inefficient but often easy to specify and understand
   > --- page53
 - We can use *memoization* to dramatically reduce time and space usage of tree-recursive process
+- _Order of growth_ is a convenient way to express how many resources a process needs.
+  - > Let `n` be a parameter that measures the size of the problem, and let `R(n)` be the amount of resources the process requires for a problem of size `n`.
+  > ...
+  > We say that `R(n)` has order of growth `Θ(f(n))`, written `R(n) = Θ(f(n))` (pronounced “theta of f(n)”), if there are positive constants `k1` and `k2` independent of `n` such that `k1f(n) ≤ R(n) ≤ k2f(n)` for any sufficiently largevalueofn.(In other words, for large `n`, the value `R(n)` is sandwiched between `k1f(n)` and `k2f(n)`.)
+  > --- page55
+- _Order of growth_ provides only a *rough idea*.
+  - > Orders of growth provide only a crude description of the behavior of a process.
+For example, a process requiring n^2 steps and a process requiring 1000n^2 steps and a process requiring 3n^2 + 10n + 17 steps all have O(n^2) order of growth.
+  > --- page56
+  - But it still can be very useful.
+    - > On the other hand, order of growth provides a useful indication of how we may expect the behavior of the process to change as we change the size of the problem.
+    > ---page56
+- We can compute exponentials in fewer steps by using successive squaring, check [fast-expt.scm](./chapter-1/1.2/fast-expt.scm)
+- There is a famous and efficient algorithm for computing Greated Common Divisor(GCD)
+  - based on the observation that: if `r` is the remainder when `a` is divided by `b`, then the common divisors of a and b are precisely the same as the common divisors of b and r.
+- Testing for primality
+  - A basic one, search for the smallest divisor and n is a prime only if n is its own smallest divisor, check [code](./chapter-1/1.2/prime.scm).
+    - This basic primality test is based on the fact that if `n` is not prime it must have a divisor less than or equal to `√n`.
+Consequently, the number of steps required to identify `n` as prime will have order of growth `Θ(√n)`.
+  - There is a Θ(log n) test called _the Fermat test_ which is based on a result from number theory known as _Fermat's Little Theorem_, check [fast-prime.scm](./chapter-1/1.2/fast-prime.scm).
+    - *Fermat’s Little Theorem*: If n is a prime number and a is any positive integer less than n, then a raised to the nth power is congruent to a modulo n.
+    - The core procedure of the Fermat test is one that computes the exponential of a number modulo another number.
+  - The Fermat test has a significant difference from most familiar algorithms, it is a **probabilistic algorithm** and the result is not guaranteed to be correct.
+But that doesn't mean it is not useful.
+    - > The Fermat test differs in character from most familiar algorithms, in which one computes an answer that is guaranteed to be correct.
+Here, the answer obtained is only probably correct.
+More precisely, if n ever fails the Fermat test, we can be certain that n is not prime.
+But the fact that n passes the test, while an extremely strong indication, is still not a guarantee that n is prime.
+What we would like to say is that for any number n, if we perform the test enough times and find that n always passes the test, then the probability of error in our primality test can be made as small as we like.
+    >
+    > Unfortunately, this assertion is not quite correct.
+There **do exist** numbers that fool the Fermat test: numbers n that are not prime and yet have the property that a^n is congruent to a modulo n for all integers a < n.
+Such numbers are extremely rare, so the Fermat test is quite reliable in practice.
+    >
+    > There are *variations of the Fermat test* that cannot be fooled.
+    > --- page69
+  - Numbers that fool the Fermat test are called _Carmichael numbers_, and little is known about them other than that they are extremely rare, so the Fermat test is quite reliable in practice.
+There are 255 Carmichael numbers below 100,000,000.
+The smallest few are 561, 1105, 1729, 2465, 2821, and 6601.

 ## Exercise